TurtleTools/portein/README.md

 portein pymol examples/protein_example_simple.yaml
 ```

-Here's a fancier version with three layers:
+Here's a fancier version with four layers:
 - Layer 1 is surface at 0.5 opacity
 - Layer 2 is cartoon
 - Layer 3 has only some residues displayed as sticks, set by the `selection="highlight"` in `PymolRepresentationConfig` and `highlight_residues` in `ProteinConfig`.
+- Layer 4 shows a ligand as sticks in green

 The `selection` attribute can also be any kind of Pymol selection ("all" by default)